What is Digital Citizenship?

 Tell your children that in the offline world the traits above are generally expected of good citizens.
 They are norms that civilizations have established over time.

 Talk to your children about all the offline communities they belong to: sports teams, classroom, city, state, country, even family.
 Ask them to tell you how they might demonstrate these citizenship principles in one of these communities.
 Be sure to discuss what it would be like if these communities did not follow these principles (for example, ask them to imagine what it would be like to play soccer without rules or a referee!).

-Talk to your children about the online communities they, or you, belong to—a social media network or a gaming community, for example.
+Discuss all the online communities people belong to today—social media sites or online games, for example.
 Ask them how the citizenship principles might be demonstrated in one of these communities.
 Be sure to ask them to tell you what it would be like if these communities did not (or do not) follow these same principles.